Mukundan-T/QualityControlAutomationV2/devnotes_new.md

     Could be interesting to add this functionality - would definitely make the fails a little clearer for the person that has to go through and itentify records to sort out

 * Should we split the failures and the errors into separate dictionaries inside the excel file/sheet objects?
 The prelimQC and spreadsheetChecks are supposedly independent of one another so this would reduce complexity when run on their own.
 Less errors to check through for each item.

+2/5/25

+* Need to add functionality to clear the auto failed rows for each run of the program in case the problem has been remedied